romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 Let's represent that in our code.

-Find the ```Utils``` class in our code and let's start by adding the most common breakpoints that our app should handle based on the devices in which our users will consume our app, randing from mobile, tablet, laptop, and desktop, as a set of ```const``` values:
+Find the ```Utils``` class in our code and let's start by adding the most common breakpoints that our app should handle based on the devices in which our users will consume our app, ranging from mobile, tablet, laptop, and desktop, as a set of ```const``` values:

 ```dart